NexStandard/stride-docs-next/wiki/Installation.md

 # Running the Development Server

-We have created a power shell script with a context menu where you can select language, API build and run the development server.
+We've created a PowerShell script with a context menu where you can select the language, include the API build, and run the development server.

 1. 🚀 Run `run.bat` in the command line to start the script
-1. 📋 You should see this self explanatory menu
+1. 📋 You will see the following self-explanatory menu:
     ```
     Please select an option: